 Proof that there is so much you can do, from putting the best small decking ideas into practice, to playing around with plant displays and more, just keep scrolling for our top tips.

 - Ready for a complete garden overhaul?
 Take a look at our garden ideas feature.

 1. Less is more to make a small garden look bigger

 Narrowing your wish list of what you’d like in your dream garden is vital, explains garden designer Kate Gould: 'If your wishes and expectations won’t ever squeeze into your space, you will always end up with a garden that falls short of the mark, so consider the elements you really want and weigh those against items that you might be able to do without.'

 Huge features in a small garden will dwarf the space and make it feel cramped.
 Instead of a large garden water feature, for example, a modest wall-mounted spillway or spout will be more in proportion.
 Likewise, an outdoor dining set to seat four people, rather than 12, will work better visually.
-See our pick of the best small garden tables to suit your space.

 But don’t miniaturise everything, such as pots, plants and paving, as, oddly, this will make it feel smaller still.